Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 - The appliation shall have appropriate data input such as dropdowns or text input.

 #### Future Functional Requirements
- - Incluse a day night mode
+ - Incluse a day night mode.
  - The application shall allow deleting of items.
  - Show and hide add item bar.

 #### Future Accessibility Functional Requirements
-  - Font and text resizing
+  - Font and text resizing.
   - Colour changes for specific types of colourblind or for people who have epilepsy.

 ### Non-Functional Requirements